Edward-Regalado/quotes/README.md

 ### Implementation
 - Build and run app from root quotes/ on IDE or using the following in the command line/ terminal
 - See link and run from the file in IDE [Run App from this file in IDE](app/src/main/java/quotes/App.java)
-- See Random quotes in terminal
+- See "Api Random Quote  Generated:" in terminal
+- See link for api quotes [ourapiquotes.json](ourapiquotes.json)
 - For testing, run command Line/terminal  : `./gradlew test`

 ## Resources